jethrocarr/howalarming-ios/README.md

 I'm just another dodgy Internet-of-Things vendors with no SLA and no recourse if I just turned it off one day.

-Setting up GCM with Google and building the app is more work, but it guarantees that the only third party between your HowAlarming server-side and your HowAlarming client-side is yourself, Google's GCM service and Apple's APNS.
+Setting up FCM with Google and building the app is more work, but it guarantees that the only third party between your HowAlarming server-side and your HowAlarming client-side is yourself, Google's FCM service and Apple's APNS.

 Annoyingly Apple *do* require you to have a current developer account to get a signed cert for APNS so you'll have to fork up $100 a year if you don't already